“I’d lost everything I had worked so hard to have in my life in a few short months because of my behaviour and bad choices.”

-“Through a combination of the skills and development I received from Venture Trust, support from Combat Stress, by taking a more active role in UK SMART Recovery and Forth Valley Recovery Community along with working with a mental health professional I have been able to make changes to my life.
+“Through a combination of the skills and development I received, by taking a more active role in UK SMART Recovery and Forth Valley Recovery Community along with working with a mental health professional I have been able to make changes to my life.

 “I began to see my own potential.
 I realised it was up to me to make different decisions and take different actions.
 But I also needed support to do that.
-Without Venture Trust and the other organisations who supported me, would I be in a second year of a counselling degree, would I be a SMART Recovery co-ordinator helping others who are in the same situation I used to be in?
+I can’t believe the chaos that consumed my life is now gone."

 “I’m living my life in the moment now and it’s brilliant.”